 3. Spread mulch

 The final step is to spread mulch over the surface of the garden.
 Mulch is a material, usually organic, that you spread over the soil to protect it.
 It can be anything from straw to wood chips to leaves.
 You can buy mulch from Amazon.

 Mulch will help protect your plants from extreme weather and temperature changes.
 It’ll also keep the soil from drying out and prevent weeds from taking over.
 Be sure to keep the mulch an inch away from plant stems to avoid rot.

 Sandy soils can be tilled just 2 or 3 inches down.
-No matter what type of soil you have, however, it is important that you break up any large clumps before planting.
+No matter what type of soil you have, however, you must break up any large clumps before planting.
 By understanding a bit more about how deep you should till a garden based on your specific conditions, you can make sure your plants get off to a healthy start.
-You might also like How To Aerate Soil Without Damaging Roots?